lbliii/milodocs/exampleSite/content/reference/tools/env.md

 hidden: true
 ---

-The `env.sh` script makes it easy to build your site based on a specific environment (`--environment`) passed with the `hugo` build command as an argument.
-This script also adds some guardrails to ensure you're using the correct configuration file for that environment.
+The `env.sh` script simplifies the process of building your site based on a specific environment (`--environment`) passed with the `hugo` build command as an argument.
+This script also includes some guardrails to ensure the correct configuration file for that environment.

 {{<notice tip "Hugo environments">}}
 You can use the `hugo.Environment` variable to access the current environment in your templates.
 This is useful for conditionally loading assets or content based on the environment.
 See the [Hugo documentation](https://gohugo.io/functions/hugo/environment/) for more information.